awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Pricing_Model_Analysis/2_usage_source.md

                 ((sp.discountedusagetype = od.col46)
                 AND (sp.discountedoperation = od.col47))

-                WHERE  od.col9 IS NOT NULL AND
+                WHERE  od.priceperunit IS NOT NULL AND
                 sp.location NOT LIKE '%Any%'
                 AND sp.purchaseoption LIKE 'No Upfront'
                 AND sp.leasecontractlength = 1
-                and od.col3 = 'OnDemand'
+                and od.TermType = 'OnDemand'
                 group by 1,2,3,4,5,6
     </details>